ahmedsiddiqua/campus-queue-priority/README.md

-In Campus Queue System
 # About
-This is a flutter based application where the admin can make queues and assign it to a cashier.
+In Campus Queue System is a flutter based application where the admin can make queues and assign it to a cashier.
 The cashiers can access their respective queues and call for next orders so that the students dont have to wait in line to order.
 If a student who has booked queue, does not arrive and scan the qr on time, the cashier can call the next person in the queue.

 # Technologies Used
 - Flutter